sledre/sledre/README.md

 ## Contributing
 To contribute, you should install the project in development mode.
+The complete instructions are available on [SledRE Documentation](https://sled.re/project-setup/installation/).
-To do that, start by cloning the repository in recursive mode:
+Here is a quick summary.
+Start by cloning the repository in recursive mode:
 ```bash
 git clone --recursive git@github.com:sledre/sledre.git
 ```